Privacy Policy

 8. Openness

 This statement and the processes and procedures for obtaining access to personal information will be available to any individual through our web site, and/or on request.
-If any individual has a question regarding personal information, it may be directed to the Chief Privacy Officer.
+If any individual has a question regarding personal information, it may be directed to the Privacy Officer.

 9. Individual Access